rustic-rs/rustic/FAQ.md

 will be kept marked and only deleted by the next prune run.

 Note that there is the option `--instant-delete` which circumvents this two-phase deletion.
-Only use this option, if you **REALLY KNOW** that there is no parallel access to your repo, else you risk loosing data!
+Only use this option, if you **REALLY KNOW** that there is no parallel access to your repo, else you risk losing data!

 ## You said "rustic uses less resources than restic" but I'm observing the opposite...
 In general rustic uses less resources, but there may be some exceptions.
 For instance the crypto libraries